-Silicon grease.
+Silicone grease.
 For camera housings’ rubber seals.
 Remember, you are not trying to slop on grease to the seal like a car axle, but rather the purpose is to moisten or lubricate the rubber.

 The O-ring will have the sole job of creating the seal.
 The purpose of the silicone grease is to protect it and to keep the ring from drying out.
 Too much grease can create an uneven surface which can let water in.

-Silicon spray pump.
+Silicone spray pump.
 For stuck camera buttons.
 You don’t want to get this on the seal, or on the lens port, but anywhere there are moving parts of your camera housing this stuff is just magic.